wodby/docs/docs/apps/backups.md

 The simplest way to setup backup mirroring is to use simply select Wodby Storage as a provider.
 The default location is US east region if not specified differently.
 Backups older than a year (365 days) since the moment of upload will be deleted automatically.

+!!! warning "Backups limit size in Wodby storage"
+    The maximum size of free mirrored backups in Wodby storage will be limited in the near future.
+So if you have heavy backups we recommend using your own S3 bucket.

 ### AWS S3

 Specify the following AWS credentials to set up mirroring to your S3 bucket: